CornerstonesQC/CornerstonesStartup/README.md

       - For jupyter notebook: `jupyter notebook --no-browser`
       - For jupyter lab: `jupyter lab --no-browser`
    - Jupyter will print instructions on which webpage to load - paste the address in your favourite browser to gain accesss to the jupyter notebook or lab

+## Setting up accounts to access the devices

+### IBMQ
+Please set up an account for yourself on [IBM Quantum](https://quantum-computing.ibm.com/) - you will need it to access gate model device to complete the challenges.

+### D-Wave
+For access to D-Wave's quantum processing unit you will need an account on Leap - the cloud service from D-Wave.
+Sign yourself up [here](https://cloud.dwavesys.com/leap/signup).
+We strongly suggest linking your GitHub account (or creating one and linking it) to your Leap account in order to renew this minute every month.
+Instructions can be found [here](https://support.dwavesys.com/hc/en-us/articles/360003706773-How-Do-I-Get-More-Time-).
+For this course, we’ll be working in the [Leap Integrated Developer Environment (IDE)](https://ide.dwavesys.io/workspaces/).
+You need a Leap account to access the Leap IDE.
+Before the course try opening one of the code examples and running it!
+We suggest [maximum cut](https://ide.dwavesys.io/#https://github.com/dwave-examples/maximum-cut) as a good beginner example.
+Should you wish to download and install D-Wave's Ocean software development kit (SDK) on your machine locally follow the introductions[here](https://docs.ocean.dwavesys.com/en/latest/getting_started.html) and Ocean installation instructions [here](https://docs.ocean.dwavesys.com/en/latest/overview/install.html).
+Note that the `dwave-ocean-sdk` has been installed in the conda environment but the tools have not been set up - you will need to follow the instruction from the ["Set Up Your Environment"](https://docs.ocean.dwavesys.com/en/latest/overview/install.html#set-up-your-environment).
+You can find a series of instructional videos [here](https://www.youtube.com/playlist?list=PLPvKnT7dgEsuhec_yW9oxcZ6gg9SfRFFV).